-Cristina Sanchez joined Baron & Budd in 2005 to follow the firm’s mission in protecting public and individual rights.
+Ms. Sanchez joined Baron & Budd in 2005 to follow the firm’s mission in protecting public and individual rights.
 She carries out that mission daily in her work as an attorney with the firm’s Environmental Litigation Group.
-Cristina’s work at Baron & Budd draws on her background in science.
+Ms. Sanchez’ work at Baron & Budd draws on her background in science.
 As an undergraduate, she majored in biological sciences and minored in chemistry.

-Cristina currently leads the Group’s work helping Gulf Coast businesses and individuals harmed by the 2010 BP oil spill in the Gulf of Mexico.
+Ms. Sanchez currently leads the Group’s work helping Gulf Coast businesses and individuals harmed by the 2010 BP oil spill in the Gulf of Mexico.
 In addition to helping individual victims, she represents a variety of businesses, including a number of complex publicly-traded companies.
-Cristina grew up in New Orleans.
 Working on the BP oil spill litigation has been a way to serve those in the community and the surrounding area where she grew up.

 Ms. Sanchez has also represented hundreds of municipalities and public water providers, as well as private well owners seeking solutions for polluted drinking water supplies in cases arising from MTBE, TCP, and PCE contamination.

-While at Southern Methodist University, Cristina was recognized as a nationally ranked moot court competitor.
-In 2002, Cristina was the national champion for Best Brief and was the second place Oralist in the Hispanic National Bar Association Moot Court Competition.
+While at Southern Methodist University, Ms. Sanchez was recognized as a nationally ranked moot court competitor.
+In 2002, she was the national champion for Best Brief and was the second place Oralist in the Hispanic National Bar Association Moot Court Competition.
 She also won the SMU Client Counseling Competition in 2001 and served as Chief Counsel for SMU’s Criminal Defense Legal Clinic in 2002.

-Outside of her law practice, Cristina has served as the 2005 Region XII Deputy of the Hispanic National Bar Association, Co-Chair for the 2005 Hispanic National Bar Association Moot Court Competition and Midyear Conference, and Silent Auction Committee for Attorneys Serving the Community in 2009.
+In addition to her law practice, Ms. Sanchez served as the 2005 Region XII Deputy of the Hispanic National Bar Association, Co-Chair for the 2005 Hispanic National Bar Association Moot Court Competition and Midyear Conference, and Silent Auction Committee for Attorneys Serving the Community in 2009.